rajvipulraj401/React/React_notes/REACT_Full_Course/README.md

 ## WHAT was the Problems with JavaScript.

 1) React has a simple mental model.

-2) JS is sumbersome .
+2) JS is cumbersome .

 3) JS is error- prone.